A review of different methods and models for developing a marketing communications plan

 In this methodology, the objectives are divided into broad strategic goals that incorporate specific KPIs (Key Performance Indicators).
 In daily practice, however, the KPIs can only be determined when the target audience, the proposition and positioning choices are known.
 Also essential is determining what tools and marketing techniques will be used.
 There are differences in the strategic and operational plans that Smith’s SOSTAC® does not distinguish between.

-Topics in a strategic plan are general, as in performing an analysis, determining objectives, targeting a group, determining direction by means of a strategy, setting a budget, determining the implementation and the manner of establishing control.
+Topics in a strategic plan are general.
+Performing an analysis, determining objectives, targeting a group, determining direction by means of a strategy, setting a budget, determining the implementation and the manner of establishing control.

 The differences between the operational and the strategic plans are: